A few days ago, a student asked me how she could improve her sleep.

-We can abstain from food longer, and a deluge of new research tells us proper sleep is key to avoiding many of our health problems.
+We can abstain from food longer, and a deluge of new research tells us proper sleep is key to avoiding many common health problems.

-(Accomplished yogi that Krishnamacharya was, he probably slept well.
+(Accomplished yogi that K was, he probably slept well.
 He probably thought sleep was no problem!)

 Getting good rest, like doing yoga, eating right, and cardiovascular exercise, ain’t rocket science.

-If you want to sleep well, here’s the good news and bad news: you just gotta change your lifestyle.
+If you want to sleep well, here’s the good and bad news: you just gotta vary your everyday habits.

-Yoga and and the Indian medical science of Ayurveda give straightforward advice on how to support sleep patterns, and the greater your sleep challenge, the more of these habits you’ll want to pile together.
+Yoga and and the Indian medical science of Ayurveda give straightforward advice on how to support sleep patterns, and the greater your dozing difficulties, the more of these strategies you’ll want to apply.

-In Indian myth, the sustainer god, Vishnu, brought forth the universe from his slumber.
+In Indian myth, the sustainer god, Vishnu, brought forth the universe while he slept.
 (Of course, he slept on the cosmic ocean—before all time and space boomed forth!)

-The myth suggests that effort, creativity and focus come from yielding to the deepest sleep.
+The myth suggests that effort, creativity and focus come from yielding to deep sleep.

 Sleep gives us the peace of mind that fosters inspiration.
 It accelerates our reinvention of the world we live in.

 Sleep and meditation both strengthen our nervous system.

-Steady nerves and strong ojas are a prerequiste for effective mental and physical activity.
+Steady nerves and strong ojas are a prerequisite for effective mental and physical activity.

-Here are almost 20 ways to cultivate the good rest we all crave.
-If you practice them, you will expand your health, stamina and inspiration.
+Here are 19 ways to cultivate the good rest we all crave.
+Practicing them, you’ll expand your health, stamina, and mental action.

 For maximum effectiveness, use as many of these strategies–as often as you can.

 1. Take a warm bath before bedtime.

 3. Don’t drink coffee or other stimulants—especially late in the day.

 5. Do a shoulderstand before bedtime–if your body handles this well.

 7. Get your body clock on your side.
-Go to bed at the same hour every night.
+Go to bed at the same hour each night.

-8. Move by degrees toward sleep, doing more and more relaxed, low-energy activities as your bedtime nears.
+8. Move by degrees toward sleep, doing more and more relaxed, low-energy activities as your sleep hour nears.